hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250603994v1-seeing-what-tastes-good-revisiting-multimodal-distributional-semanti.md

 ---
 layout: default
-title: Seeing What Tastes Good: Revisiting Multimodal Distributional Semantics in the Billion Parameter Era
+title: "Seeing What Tastes Good: Revisiting Multimodal Distributional Semantics in the Billion Parameter Era"
 ---

 # Seeing What Tastes Good: Revisiting Multimodal Distributional Semantics in the Billion Parameter Era